carltheperson/carltheperson-com/content/working-efficiently.md

 ---
-title: "How to Work Efficiently"
+title: "A Story of Working Efficiently"
 date: "22-6-2023"
 ---

-# Something

 For me, working inefficiently means not working at all, and working efficiently means being able to keep working in the face of distractions, uncertainty, low motivation, etc. The goal is to keep up your momentum.
 That sounds easy to do in theory: just keep working, but reality is messy, and messiness gets in the way of momentum.

 I want this guide to be ultra practical.
 Often, guides and advice like this ignore the more messy parts of reality to be more straight-forward.
-My strategy to avoid this is to invent a fake person (Bob), who we will be following in his work day.
+My strategy to avoid this is to invent a fake person (Bob), who we will be following today.
 Throughout Bob's workday, I will present tangible advice that he can use to overcome his work related obstacles.

 ## Meet Bob